-thank you for participating in the Florida FAFSA Challenge!
+thank you for being one of over 400 schools participating in the 2021-2022 Florida FAFSA Challenge!
 This initiative aims to increase the proportion of Florida high school seniors who complete the Free Application for Federal Student Aid (FAFSA).

 Students must complete this application to qualify for financial aid, like Pell Grants, to help pay for college.
-The Florida FAFSA Challenge encourages schools, districts, and communities to set bold and attainable FAFSA completion goals, and to implement strategies that help more students find money for college.
+The Florida FAFSA Challenge encourages schools, districts, and communities to set bold and attainable FAFSA completion goals, and to implement strategies that help more students afford college.